 Examination of brachial plexus and branches requires an awake and cooperative patient.

-Testing muscles function and sensations supplied by different branches would indicate the site of lesion.
+Testing muscles function and sensations supplied by different branches would indicate the site of the lesion.
 A brief summary is given below.
 Anatomical variations should be kept into mind.

 - C5 – Shoulder abduction, extension, and external rotation, and some elbow flexion.